chrisdickinson/git-rs/README.md

 Implementing git in rust for fun and education!

+If you're looking for a native Rust Git implementation ready for use in anger, you might consider looking at [`gitoxide`](https://github.com/Byron/gitoxide) instead!

 This is actually my second stab at it, so big blocks will land in place from my first attempt.
 I'm trying again this year after reading more of "Programming Rust" (Blandy, Orendorff).